 Total: $94.40, 144 points

 *Assuming you are earning points on Woolworths Rewards, and a points earning credit card at the rate of 1 point per dollar.
 The yield rises slightly because you are paying $100 on your credit card, and $100 for rewards points.
-However since your net spend was $94.40, it raises the number of points per net dollar spent.
+However since your net spend was $94.40 (you get cash back of $5.60), it raises the number of points per net dollar spent.

 This saving is fairly significant over the course of a year and remember the savings are based on the price you were probably going to pay without Cashrewards.
 If you spend $50 a week on alcohol and follow the above, you will save $145.60 per year, and earn 3,731 frequent flyer points.
 Using one frequent flyer point being valued at one cent, it is almost four weeks of free alcohol per year ($182.91).
 For those who like to squeeze out every little drop, the $147.50 you get back into your bank account from Cashrewards can feed back into system.
 If you were to spend that $147.50 on alcohol as per above, you'd have $156.26 to spend at the online price and earn another 225 frequent flyer points.